 With the Enhanced Bus Service Alternative, there would be no change to the existing S.R.
 210 roadway except the addition of a tolling gantry (single pole over the westbound travel lane) immediately adjacent to the travel lane just west of Snowbird Entry 1.
-Overall, there would be no impacts to land uses or land ownership.
+The proposed bus stop at Snowbird Entry 1 would occur with an existing developed resort parking area on NFS lands.
+The Alta ski resort bus stop would be on the south side of S.R.
+210 immediately west of Alta's Rustler Lodge in an area of a current uphill bus stop on NFS lands.
+On NFS lands, the Enhanced Bus Service Alternative bus stops would overlap 2 acres under the USDA Forest Service developed recreation areas management prescription (MP 4.5).

+This alternative would be consistent with the Town of Alta General Plan because it would help address parking limitations in Alta through improvements to bus service in Little Cottonwood Canyon.
+The proposed bus stop for the Alta ski resort would be within the town of Alta (on USDA Forest Service land) but within an area already developed by lodging and ski resort-type amenities.
 This alternative's enhanced bus service would address the Wasatch Canyons General Plan Update's strategies to support increased transit frequency at key locations throughout the canyons.
 The Enhanced Bus Service Alternative would be consistent with a desired future condition in the Forest Plan, which states that the USDA Forest Service will work actively with other parties to explore options for reducing private vehicle use in Little Cottonwood Canyon.
+The Enhanced Bus Service Alternative would be consistent with the Wasatch Canyons Scenic Byways Corridor Management Plan, and The State of Utah Outdoor Recreation Vision since the alternative would promote transit use on S.R.
+210 without additional construction that could alter the natural landscape and ecosystem resources.